Theory for polaritonic quantum tunneling: Analysis of the polaritonic rate modification

 The similarity to the low-temperature action in Eq.~\eqref{eq:action:result} is evident: the bare action has changed from $S_0 = 2E_b/\omega_0$ to $\beta E_b$ while the polaritonic modification is expressed in a form similar to Eq.~\eqref{eq:hf:mean} instead of $\omega_{H,i}/\omega_0$.
 However, I have not used the rotating wave approximation here as in Eq.~\eqref{eq:hf:mean}.

-In the high-temperature regime, one can also calculate the rate using the classical transition state theory.
-This approach gives the same exponent but it allows for a straightforward solution of the prefactor (also called the attempt frequency).
-The prefactor is proportional to
+In the high-temperature regime, one can also calculate the rate using the classical transition state theory~\cite{hanggi1990reaction}.
+This approach gives the same action but it allows for a straightforward solution of the factor in front of the exponent containing the action (also called the attempt frequency).
+The rate modification~$r$ obtained in this way is

-The structure of the classical escape rate is therefore different from the low-temperature one.
-Besides the change of the harmonic frequency~$\omega_H$ to the ratio of polariton frequencies (which coincide in the rotating wave approximation), the modification of the action and prefactor are in different powers.
+The structure of the classical escape rate modification is therefore different from the low-temperature one in Eq.~\eqref{eq:ratemod}.
+Besides the change of the harmonic frequency~$\omega_H$ to the ratio of polariton frequencies (which coincide in the rotating wave approximation), the modification of the action and pre-exponential factor are in different powers.

 With both the low- and high-temperature limits of the rate modification at hand, one can imagine the following set of experiments (see e.g. Ref.~\onlinecite{voss1981macroscopic}): One varies the temperature of the polaritonic system and measures the escape rate.
 Starting from a high temperature and lowering it, the rate drops and eventually saturates to the quantum tunneling rate.
 By repeating this measurement without the cavity, the polaritonic coherence effect should become visible.
 The results I obtained imply, however, that this is likely only in single systems with sizable light--matter coupling because there is no collective enhancement of the rates.